bazelbuild/bazel/site/docs/cc-toolchain-config-reference.md

   <tr>
    <td><code>with_features</code>
    </td>
-   <td>A a list of feature sets out of which at least one must be satisfied
+   <td>A list of feature sets out of which at least one must be satisfied
        for this tool to apply.
    </td>
   </tr>